BertLenaerts/bertlenaerts.github.io/_posts/2019-09-11-clustered_SE.md

     d = read_csv("d.csv") %>%
         mutate(idyear = as.numeric(paste0(id, year)))

-The equivalent commands are Stata are:
+The equivalent commands in Stata are:

     import delimited "d.csv", clear
     qui tab id, gen(k)
     xtset id year

 This example data contains 41 observations, 9 group levels (id), 5 time levels (year), 3 cluster levels (gid), and 2 independent variables (x and u).
+In this example, the group panels (id) are nested within the clusters (gid).

 The uncorrected standard errors for a two-way fixed-effects model in R are: